Skip to main content

 Security best practices

-Your callback URL must be HTTPS.
-Never use HTTP for webhooks.
+Your callback URL must use HTTPS with TLS 1.2 or higher.
+Never use plain HTTP for webhooks.

-Check the payload structure and verify the HMAC signature before processing.
+After the signature matches, check the JSON shape and status.
 Reject malformed or unverified requests with an appropriate 4xx response.

 For more detail, refer to Security & best practices and Authentication FAQs (webhook authentication).